-- Apply cold compresses to the back of your neck or forehead.
+- Apply cold compresses to the back of your neck or your forehead.

 - Try herbal remedies like ginger.

 Your doctor may be able to help you manage migraine.
-Treatment plans depend on a few variables like your age, the type of migraine symptoms you experience, the frequency and severity as well as other medications you may already be taking.
+Treatment plans depend on a few variables, such as your age, the type of migraine symptoms you experience, the frequency and severity of your symptoms, and any other medications you may be taking.

-A doctor can prescribe you migraine pain medication like sumatriptan (Imitrex), rizatriptan (Maxalt), or rizatriptan (Axert).
+A doctor can prescribe migraine pain medication such as sumatriptan (Imitrex), rizatriptan (Maxalt), or rizatriptan (Axert).

-A doctor can also subscribe you migraine prevention medications like:
+A doctor can also prescribe migraine prevention medications like:

 Post-traumatic stress headache treatment

-If you’ve had a brain injury or other post-traumatic stress that could be the root cause of your headaches, you will need to visit your doctor.
-A doctor and/or therapist can help you identify emotional triggers or suggest treatment plans to help brain injury-related headaches.
+If you’ve had a brain injury or other post-traumatic stress that could be the root cause of your headaches, you’ll need to visit your doctor.
+A doctor and/or therapist can help you identify emotional triggers or suggest treatment plans to help with brain injury-related headaches.